 The same attitude also led regulators to stop people from participating in “human challenge” trials of vaccines, which could have dramatically enriched the data about the vaccine at a much earlier stage of the pandemic, leading to its early adoption and the saving of hundreds of thousands of lives.

-Our government, under the advice of leading ethicists, has lately been doubling down on the same paternalistic ethics as it rations the vaccines.
+As it rations the vaccines under the advice of leading ethicists, our government has lately been doubling down on the same paternalistic ethics.
 We should reject this approach and demand a more American one.

 - See Dana Rubinstein, “After Unused Vaccines Are Thrown in Trash, Cuomo Loosens Rules,” New York Times, January 10, 2021.
 Vaccinators have even been censured or criminally charged when they gave out doses to ineligible parties to avoid throwing doses out.
 See Elizabeth Weise, “‘Don’t waste vaccine!’
 After early confusion, experts say it’s always better to use leftover shots than toss them,” USA Today, February 20, 2021.